BalintPogatsa/BalintPogatsa.github.io/_posts/2016-11-24-restrict-user-to-single-app-on-windows.md

  - the user gets logged out when the application closes

 Luckily this is not a complicated task at all.
-The task manager can be disabled, by setting one registry entry:
+The task manager can be disabled, by setting one registry entry (you can find an article, [how to edit registry entries of another user](http://www.ghacks.net/2008/03/12/windows-tip-edit-user-registry-of-other-users/ "how to edit registry entries of another user")):

+        HKEY_USERS\ HKEY_[name of the user]_USER\Software\Microsoft\Windows\CurrentVersion\Policies\System

+        Create DisableTaskMgr dword value under System key -> Set the value to 1

 One possible solution to disable the task bar and also make the application start on login is to replace the default shell application (explorer.exe) with your application.